dkulawansa/challenge/data_eng/README2.md

 usage: providers.py [-h] [--ptype_lname] [--dob] [--lastname]

 Displays a list of providers sorted by the following command line arguments.
-If no argument is provided it will be defaulted to ptype_lname
+If no argument is provided it will be defaulted to 'ptype_lname' sort order

 optional arguments:
   -h, --help     show this help message and exit